BorisTheBrave/voronator-sharp/README.md

 ```
 Returns the vertices of the voronoi cell, without any clipping.

-Voronoi cells on the outside of the diagram can be *unbounded* meaning they extend off to infinity, and may have less than 3 vertices.
-You can deal with manually, or work with clipped polygons which are always finite.

 ```csharp
 public bool Voronator.GetPolygon(int i, List<Vector2> vertices, out Vector2 ray1, out Vector2 ray2)